 - Copy of university diploma if the relevant experience is two years

-Registration with ACCA should be made by the following dates:
+Registration with ACCA should be made by these dates:

 - 15 April for the June exam session